 Ending Review

-When starting subsequent Turns in a contract, you may want to End Review of the current Turn before uploading a new one.
-This way, you can continue collaborating with your External Party on your most recent Turn.
+Before starting a new Turn in a contract, consider ending the review of the current Turn.
+This ensures you can continue collaborating with your External Party using the most recent version.

 Resend to Another Party

-Even after Recalling or Ending the Review with a previous External Party, you can still send the contract to another party for review during the same Turn.
+After recalling or ending a review with one External Party, you can still send the contract to another party for review within the same Turn.

 To Resend the contract to a new external party: